FTarfasse/quick-perf-wiki/Easily-detect-and-fix-N-plus-One-SELECT-with-QuickPerf.md

 }
 ```

-If a test execute several same select types with different parameter values then it is going to fail.
+If a test executes several same select types with different parameter values then it will fail.

 ## Code examples